SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 #### *changePitstopBrakeType(brake :: String, selection :: String)*
 Selects the brake pad compound to change to during the next pitstop. *brake* must be "Front Brake" or "Rear Brake" and *selection* must be "Next" or "Previous".
 This action function is provided by the "ACC" plugin and is available depending on the concrete configuration.

+#### *changePitstopDriver(selection :: String)*
+Selects the driver to take the car during the next pitstop. *selection* must be either "Next" or "Previous".
+This action function is provided by the "ACC" plugin and is available depending on the concrete configuration.